 Mikah grabbed some acetone and lightly bathed one of the facets of the stone in the liquid.
 That got no results, other than the fluid flowing off or evaporating in place.
 Back to square one, they decided to go with the scratch test and Mikah got a sample of the dried glue to test.
 After some experimenting, she found she had a solvent in the med-bay that would debond the stones.
 It took Mikah an hour to carefully debond the stones from each other without the solvent getting to the item in the core.

 As Mikah and Zimzod worked, the pair in engineering tapped into the conversation on the bridge only to hear Aiden talking!
-Asking, on comms, what happened to Mikah and Zimzod, Aiden said they went to the med bay.
-Thanking the now confused pilot, Brian signed off and then started working on duplicating the wiring to tap into the med bay comm panel as Aiden wondered what that was all about?
-Half an hour into the debonding, Rol came below decks as Brian hit paydirt.
-He, Emkir and Rol heard Mikah and Zimzod discussing talking with no clue what it meant.
-Something about finding faults and crevasses, and testing solvents and other chemicals, but nothing explaining what they were working on?
+Killing the tap, Brian called the bridge and asked what happened to Mikah and Zimzod?
+Aiden said they'd gone to the med bay.
+Thanking the now confused pilot, Brian signed off and then started working to duplicate the wiring fromthe bridge, to tap into the med bay comm panel as Aiden wondered what that was all about?
+Half an hour into the debonding, Rol came below decks at the same time Brian hit paydirt.
+He, Emkir and Rol heard Mikah and Zimzod discussing talking about something with no clue what it meant.
+Mikah and Zimzod talked about finding faults and crevasses, testing solvents and other chemicals, but nothing explaining what they were working on or why?
 Still, 'not sure' only meant they needed more information, so they listened in, riveted to the conversation in the med-bay.

 When Mikah explained her idea to use the stolen hand-comp, ears in the ship's engineering spaces perked up because some of this information was new to Emkir and Rol.
 That realization came too late for Brian, who knew he'd be blamed for spilling beans if Mikah found out.
 Zimzod agreed with Mikah as she was reaching for the comms to call Brian.
 When she opened a link and said, "Hey Brian...", the med-bay and engineering were filled with massive reverb, suggesting there were two sets of comms active!
 Again, and with some suspicion and a dose of 'I know what that meant', Mikah slowly said and repeated, "Brian?"